 As employees earn and accumulate leave, the compensated absences liability increases; as employees use leave or terminate, the liability decreases.
-The liability increased by \$0.2 million to \$167.0 million for the year ended June 30, 2022, compared to a \$23.4 million increase to \$166.8 million for the year ended June 30, 2021.
+The liability decreased by \$47.6 million to \$119.5 million for the year ended June 30, 2023, compared to a \$0.2 million increase to \$167.0 million for the year ended June 30, 2022.
 Universities fund this liability only as cash payouts are made to employees upon termination.
-In fiscal year 2021-22, cash leave payouts to employees totaled \$25.8 million, compared to \$36.4 million and \$12.7 million in fiscal years 2020-21 and 2019-20, respectively.
-At June 30, 2022, the vested value of sick leave payable to employees upon retirement was \$39.0 million, and the value of annual leave payable upon any termination was \$38.2 million, for a total of \$77.3 million, or 46.2% of the total liability, due and payable to employees.
-By contrast, at June 30, 2021, the vested value of sick leave payable to employees.
-By contrast, at June 30, 2021, the vested value of sick leave payable to employees.
-By contrast, at June 30, 2021, the vested value of sick leave payable to employees.
-By contrast, at June 30, 2021, the vested value of sick leave payable to employees.
-By contrast, at June 30, 2021, the vested value of sick leave payable to employees.
-By contrast, at June 30, 2021, the vested value of sick leave payable to employees.
-By contrast, at June 30, 2021, the vested value of sick leave payable to employees.
-By contrast, at June 30, 2021, the vested value of sick leave payable to employees.
-By contrast, at June 30, 2021, the vested value of sick leave payable to employees.
-By contrast, at June 30, 2021, the vested value of sick leave payable to employees.
-By contrast, at June 30, 2021, the vested value of sick leave payable to employees.
-By contrast, at June 30, 2021, the vested value of sick leave payable to employees.
+In fiscal year 2022-23, cash leave payouts to employees totaled \$9.0 million, compared to \$25.8 million in fiscal year 2021-22.
+At June 30, 2023, the vested value of sick leave payable to employees upon retirement was \$42.4 million, and the value of annual leave payable upon any termination was \$38.8 million, for a total of \$81.2 million, or 68% of the total liability, due and payable to employees.
+By contrast, at June 30, 2022, the vested value of sick leave payable to employees upon retirement was \$39.0 million, and the value of annual leave payable to employees upon retirement was \$38.2 million, or 46% of the total liability, due and payable to employees.

 - The net pension liability, along with the related deferred outflows and inflows of resources, is the State System's allocated share of the difference between the Commonwealth's defined benefit pension obligations and the funding set aside by the Commonwealth in a qualified trust to pay the future benefits that are promised to current employees, retirees, and their beneficiaries.
 The annual increase in the liability is the amount that current employees earn each fiscal year as a pension benefit, actuarially calculated based on years of service, age, and estimates of future service and employees or retirees leave the pension plans.
-The negative effect of this liability, along with the related deferred outflows and inflows of resources, on net position at June 30, 2022, was \$831.4 million, compared to \$906.9 million at June 30, 2021 and \$932.1 million at June 30, 2020.
-Universities fund this liability on a "pay-as-you-go" basis; that is, they fund only the annual contractually required contributions to the State Employees Retirement System (SERS) and the Public School Employees Retirement System (PSERS). - The SERS prefunding that was completed in the fiscal year ended June 30, 2021, via a bond issuance whose proceeds were transferred to the SERS plan, is reflected as an asset on the balance sheet in other assets.
-The balance at June 30, 2022 is \$800.4 million.
-This will be amortized to reduce pension expense over time.

-• The liability for other postemployment benefits, or OPEB, represents the estimated future healthcare costs for current and future retirees.
+The negative effect of this liability, along with the related deferred outflows and inflows of resources, on net position at June 30, 2023, was \$827 million, compared to \$831 million at June 30, 2022.
+Universities fund this liability on a "pay-as-you-go" basis; that is, they fund only the annual contractually required contributions to the State Employees Retirement System (SERS) and the Public School Employees Retirement System (PSERS). - The SERS prefunding that was completed in the fiscal year ended June 30, 2021, via a bond issuance whose proceeds were transferred to the SERS plan, is reflected as an asset on the statement of net position in other assets.
+The balance at June 30, 2023 is \$774.0 million compared to \$800.4 million at June 30, 2022.
+This balance is amortized to reduce pension expense over time. - The liability for other postemployment benefits, or OPEB, represents the estimated future healthcare costs for current and future retirees.
 The annual increase in the liability is the amount that current employees earn each fiscal year as a retiree healthcare benefit, actuarially calculated based on years of service, age, and estimates of future service and employee longevity.
 The liability also increases as healthcare costs increase.